 Signs of Nonunion Fractures

-• A sensation of instability or movement at the fracture site.
+• Swelling or tenderness at the fracture site

 Treatment for Malunion and Nonunion Fractures

-Treating a malunion or nonunion fracture often requires surgical intervention.
+Treating a malunion or nonunion fracture often requires surgical treatment.
 Depending on the severity of the fracture and individual circumstances, different approaches can help restore proper alignment and stimulate healing:

 • Realignment surgery (osteotomy): For a malunion fracture, surgeons may need to re-break the bone and realign it correctly, using plates, screws, or rods to hold the bone in place during healing.